paulwinex/houdini_install_script/README.md

 - Looking for the latest Houdini production build at http://www.sidefx.com/download/daily-builds/
 - Downloads the latest build if it is not yet downloaded or file is corrupted
 - Extracts archive (Linux)
-- Starts silent installation of Houdini only (no Engine or any Servers)
+- Starts silent installation of Houdini only

 ### How to